mikedh/trimesh/README.md

 [![Build Status](https://travis-ci.org/mikedh/trimesh.svg?branch=master)](https://travis-ci.org/mikedh/trimesh)

-Python library for loading and doing simple operations on triangular meshes.
+Python library for loading and simple operations on triangular meshes.
 Included loaders are binary/ASCII STL, wavefront OBJ, and OFF.
 Included exporters are binary STL, COLLADA and OFF.
-If assimp/pyassimp are installed all the assimp formats will be available.
+If assimp/pyassimp are installed, all assimp formats will be available.
 Note that this requires a version of the assimp python bindings from after September 2014.

 ### Features